 If the UE is out of E-UTRAN coverage (including the cases when the UE is camped on 2G/3G cells) when its periodic TAU update timer expires and ISR is activated the UE shall start the E-UTRAN Deactivate ISR timer.
 After the E-UTRAN Deactivate ISR timer expires the UE shall deactivate ISR by setting its TIN to "P-TMSI".
 The EMM-REGISTERED UE shall remember it has to perform a Tracking Area Update when it next returns to E-UTRAN coverage.

-If the UE is camped on an E-UTRAN cell or is in ECM-CONNECTED state when the UE's periodic RAU or periodic LAU timer expires and ISR is activated the UE shall start the GERAN/UTRAN Deactivate ISR timer.
+If the UE is camped on an E-UTRAN cell or is in ECM-CONNECTED state when the UE's periodic RAU timer expires and ISR is activated the UE shall start the GERAN/UTRAN Deactivate ISR timer.
 After the GERAN/UTRAN Deactivate ISR timer expires the UE shall deactivate ISR by setting its TIN to "GUTI".
-The GMM/PMM-REGISTERED UE shall remember it has to perform a Routeing Area Update to the SGSN or a Location Area Update to the MSC when it next returns to 2G/3G coverage.
+The GMM/PMM-REGISTERED UE shall remember it has to perform a Routeing Area Update to the SGSN when it next returns to 2G/3G coverage.

-The E-UTRAN Deactivate ISR timer is stopped when the UE performs a successful TAU; and the GERAN/UTRAN Deactivate ISR timer is stopped when the UE performs a successful RAU.
+The E-UTRAN Deactivate ISR timer is stopped when the UE performs a successful TAU; and the GERAN/UTRAN Deactivate ISR timer is stopped when the UE performs a successful Routing Area Update or combined RA/LA Update.

-Expiry of the periodic TAU timer, or, the periodic RAU timer, or, the periodic LAU timer shall not cause the UE to change RAT.
+Expiry of the periodic TAU timer, or, the periodic RAU timer shall not cause the UE to change RAT.

 The UE's periodic TAU timer is restarted from its initial value whenever the UE enters ECM-IDLE mode and when the UE leaves the E-UTRAN connection due to handover.
 UTRAN RRC state transitions and 2G GPRS STANDBY/READY state transitions shall have no other impact on the periodic TAU timer.

-E-UTRAN RRC state transitions shall have no impact on the periodic RAU timer or periodic LAU timer except that handover from 2G/3G to E-UTRAN shall cause the periodic RAU timer to be started from its initial value.
+E-UTRAN RRC state transitions shall have no impact on the periodic RAU timer except that handover from 2G/3G to E-UTRAN shall cause the periodic RAU timer to be started from its initial value.

 Typically, the MME runs a mobile reachable timer with a similar value to the UE's periodic TAU timer.
 If this timer expires in the MME, the MME can deduce that the UE is 'out of coverage' at that moment.
 However, the MME does not know for how long the UE has been out of coverage, so, the MME shall not immediately delete the UE's bearers.
 Instead the MME should clear the PPF flag in the MME and start an Implicit Detach timer, with a relatively large value and if ISR is activated, at least slightly larger than the UE's E-UTRAN Deactivate ISR timer.
 With the PPF clear, the MME does not page the UE in E-UTRAN coverage and shall send a Downlink Data Notification Reject message to the Serving GW when receiving a Downlink Data Notification message from the Serving GW.
 If this Implicit Detach timer expires before the UE contacts the network, then the MME can deduce that the UE has been 'out of coverage' for a long period of time and implicitly detach the UE as described in clause 5.3.8.3 "MME-initiated Detach procedure".